Dr Alastair Hick

 She has also taught various biotechnology subjects in the TAFE departments of both RMIT and Swinburne universities.
 She has a Graduate Diploma in Intellectual Property Law from University of Melbourne.

-Mariea is the Patent Secretary to the IE&C team and has over 20 years experience in the patent field.
+Mariea is the Patent Secretary to the Monash Innovation team and has over 20 years experience in the patent field.
 She provides administrative, secretarial and office management support to the IP Manager and IP and Contract Associate to enable the office to perform its functions efficiently and effectively.

 Bev is the Group Manager, Research and Business Development in the Faculty of Arts.
 Bev works across disciplinary boundaries within Arts, and across the University, to engage staff in the development of competitive and collaborative research grants and contracts, including ARC Linkage Projects, where she works with her team to assist in the identification of suitable external partners.